 KDF-HASH-NNN is the key derivation function defined in 12.7.1.6.2 (Key derivation function (KDF)) using the hash algorithm defined for the Base AKM (see Table 9-144 (AKM suite selectors)).
 When there is no Base AKM, the hash algorithm is selected based on the pairwise Cipher Suite provided in the RSNE provided by the AP in the second PASN frame.
 SHA-256 is used as the hash algorithm, except for the ciphers 00-0F-AC:9 and 00-0F-AC:10 for which SHA-384 is used.

+DHss is the shared secret derived from the PASN ephemeral key exchange encoded as an octet string (12.4.7.2.2 (Integer to octet string conversion))

 and NNN is the bits required for KCK and TK which is either 384 or 512 depending on the pairwise cipher.

 If the PTKSA is being setup without a PMKSA i.e. without mutual authentication in a non-RSN, PMK shall be set to “PMKz”||028 i.e. the string “PMKz” padded with 28 0s.